luanpotter/jquery-numeric-field/README.md

  * node, packages.json so we can use grunt
  * bower, already setup with qunit and jquery dependencies
  * grunt, already setup to build, run tests, etc
+ * a simple jquery plugin structure and a qunit test for it (can be changed!)

 Forking?
 ======